KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 ## Riemannian metric

 We will talk about the concept of a metric in a manifold $M$.
-When we are considering distances in a plane we usually use the Euclidean metric to measure the distance two points in a plane for example, however when it comes to measuring distance in manifolds it is not so easy, given that we have to account for curvature while measuring distance, it is no longer the length of a straight line between points that givens you the distance we need to account for curves which may curvatures in them as well.
+When we are considering distances in a plane we usually use the Euclidean metric to measure the distance between two points in a plane, for example, however when it comes to measuring distance in manifolds it is not so easy, given that we have to account for curvature while measuring distance, it is no longer the length of a straight line between points that givens you the distance we need to account for curves which may curvatures in them as well.
 To take this in consideration mathematicians came up with the concept of a metric

 $$